 As Austin Realtors, we’re often asked if staging is effective in getting sellers more money for their homes in Austin.
 Working with home buyers in Austin everyday, I can unequivocally say staging has an affect on how much a buyer likes a particular home.
 To confirm and quantify my experience (with a much bigger sample set), NAR recently released the 2015 Profile of Home Staging.
 The report gives some interesting insights for sellers considering spending time and/or money on staging.

 What Staging is Not

-Some sellers are hesitant about staging because they watch HGTV and see a stager who comes in and pretty much re-designs and decorates a house for thousands of dollars, with the best mdf board cut to size for all designs.
+Some sellers are hesitant about staging because they watch HGTV and see a stager who comes in and pretty much re-designs and decorates a house for thousands of dollars.
 Though that can work in certain situations and price ranges, that’s not what we mean when we talk about staging.

 What is Staging?

 Staging is, in essence, de-personalizing your home so the potential buyer can visualize themselves living in it.
 Many people can do this with their existing furniture.
 Most people only need to buy a few things to add to their collection.